 - Motivation to Start Decluttering: 9 Quotes

-Final Thoughts on Adding Kitchen Storage with an Open Pantry
+Final Thoughts on How to Solve Your Kitchen Storage Problem with an Open Pantry

 In summary, an open shelf pantry is inexpensive, easy to construct, and can hold a large amount of kitchen supplies.
 You can choose your pantry based on the space you have available.
 Your pantry will function as both storage and an attractive display element in your kitchen.